-though the language is dressed in the habiliments of seeming decency.
+The amatory drift of Solomon's Song is undisguised, though the language is dressed in the habiliments of seeming decency.
 The burden of thought of most of it bears direct reference to the Linga-Yoni.
-He makes a woman'say, "He shall lie all night betwixt my breasts" (Song of Sol. i.
-13).
-Again, of the phallus, or linga, she says, "I will go up to the palm-tree, I will take hold of the boughs thereof" (vii.
-8).
+He makes a woman say, "He shall lie all night betwixt my breasts" (S. of S. i, 13).
+Again, of the phallus, or linga, she says, "I will go up to the palm-tree, I will take hold of the boughs thereof" (vii, 8).
 Palm-tree and boughs are euphemisms of the male genitals.
-Solomon, like the ancients before him, worshipped at the high sanctuary of sex.
+Solomon, like the ancients before him, worshiped at the high sanctuary of sex.

-COLOUR OF GODS.
+COLOR OF GODS.

-One would naturally suppose the colour of a Deity would be the same as the complexion which belonged to the worshippers of it.
-Black Gods and Goddesses were met with among the Egyptians, Hindus, Greeks, and Romans -yes, in Europe.
-In explanation of these facts, Dr. Inman remarks that "the female generative structure in some countries is of a dark or black colour; that Buddha and Brahma were as often painted black as white."
+ONE would naturally suppose the color of a Deity would be the same as the complexion which belonged to the worshipers of it.
+Black Gods and Goddesses were met with among the Egyptians, Hindus, Greeks and Romans-yes, in Europe.
+In explanation of these facts, Dr. Inman remarks that "the female generative structure in some countries is of a dark or black color; that Buddha and Brahma were as often painted black as white."
 There was a black Venus at Corinth.
-Osiris, Isis, and her child Horus, were black.
+Osiris, Isis and her child Horus, were black.
 A black Virgin and black child are to be seen at St. Stephens, in Genoa; at St. Francisco, in Pisa; at St. Theodore, in Munich; and in other places.
-These sombre facts seem to explain a passage in the Song of Solomon, where a woman is made to say, "I am black, but comely" (i.
-5).
+These somber facts seem to explain a passage in the Song of Solomon, where a woman is made to say, "I am black, but comely" (i, 5).

 The reason for black Deities assigned above is less satisfactory than attends the author's explanations generally; for the same reason may apply among the same people to their male Gods, which are perhaps more often painted white or red, and for the same local reason.
 Mahadeva in India was often painted red.
 Some ancient figures of Bacchus, the Greek personification of Mahadeva, have been found painted red.
 In the Townley Collection a bisexual figure of Bacchus was, like his analogue, Priapus, painted red.
-Ezekiel says (xxiii.
-14), "the images of Chaldean men portrayed upon the wall were with vermilion."
+Ezekiel says (xxiii, 14), "the images of Chaldean men portrayed upon the wall were with vermilion."

 The experience of those concerned in opening Etruscan tombs shows that whenever the phallus is found therein it is painted red.
 Adam means red or ruddy.

-"My beloved [he] is white and ruddy " (Sol.
-Song v.
-10).
-Further generous light is thrown upon the subject of male sanctities and female worship by a religio-historic gem unearthed in Nineveh.
+My beloved [he] is white and ruddy " (Sol.
+Song v, 10).

+Further generous light is thrown upon the subject of male sanctities and female worship by a religio-historic gem unearthed at Nineveh.
+Fig. 9 is a copy of that keepsake.
 It is an Egyptian seal, copied from Layard ("Nineveh and Babylon," p.
 156).
 On it is engraved the Egyptian God Harpocrates seated on the mystic lotus in profound adoration of the Yoni, or havah, the "Divine Mother of all," which is set in the field before him.